Toyota Camry Hybrid Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Toyota Camry Hybrid are $1,352 a year including full coverage.
-Comprehensive insurance costs approximately $230 a year, collision costs $422, and liability costs $520.
-A liability-only policy costs as little as $576 a year, with high-risk insurance costing $2,932 or more.
-Teenage drivers pay the most at $5,296 a year or more.
+Estimated insurance prices for a Toyota Camry Hybrid are $1,352 every 12 months for full coverage.
+Comprehensive costs an estimated $230 a year, collision insurance costs $422, and liability costs around $520.
+A liability-only policy costs as low as $576 a year, and high-risk insurance costs around $2,932.
+Teens pay the most at up to $5,296 a year.

 Average premium for full coverage: $1,352

-Rates are based on $500 comprehensive and collision deductibles, liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates include averaging for all 50 U.S. states and Camry Hybrid trim levels.
+Includes $500 physical damage deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
+Rates include averaging for all states and Camry Hybrid trim levels.

 Insurance Price Range by Risk and Coverage

-For the average driver, insurance rates for a Toyota Camry Hybrid go from as low as $576 for just liability insurance to a high of $2,932 for a driver that may need high-risk insurance.
+Using a middle-aged driver as an example, insurance rates for a Toyota Camry Hybrid range from the cheapest price of $576 for a discount liability-only rate to a high of $2,932 for a driver who requires high-risk insurance.

 Insurance Price Range by Location